dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/lint-format.md

 3. In the code quality tool config pop up, you have the option to select **sqlfluff** or **sqlfmt**.
 4. To lint your code, select the **sqlfluff** radio button.
 (Use sqlfmt to [format](#format) your code)
 5. Once you've selected the **sqlfluff** radio button, go back to the console section (below the **File editor**) to select the **Lint** or **Fix** dropdown button:
-    - **Lint button** &mdash; Displays linting issues in the IDE as wavy underlines in the **File editor**.
+    - **Lint** button &mdash; Displays linting issues in the IDE as wavy underlines in the **File editor**.
 You can hover over an underlined issue to display the details and actions, including a **Quick Fix** option to fix all or specific issues.
 After linting, you'll see a message confirming the outcome.
 Linting doesn't rerun after saving.
-Click on the **Lint** button again to rerun linting.
+Click **Lint** again to rerun linting.
     - **Fix button** &mdash; Auto-fixes errors in the **File editor**.
 Once you've auto-fixed, you'll see a message confirming the outcome.
     - Use the **Code Quality** tab to view and debug any code errors.